devjaes/devjaes/README.md

 ![ProfileBanner](https://github.com/devjaes/devjaes/blob/main/img/banner_v2.jpg)

 ### About me🧑:
-I'm a Software Engineering student with a passion for backend development and cloud technology, especially AWS.
+I'm a Software Engineering with a passion for backend development and cloud technology, especially AWS.
 I also have knowledge in frontend.
 My focus lies in machine learning and deep learning.

+I'm currently working as a FullStack Developer with Ruby on Rails and React frameworks! 🚀

 <img align="right" alt="GIF" src="https://owaisnoor.info/blog/wp-content/uploads/2019/03/maxresdefault.jpg" width="400" height="280" />